arcmags/ramroot/README.rst

 =====

 Once fully enabled, all that is required is a reboot.
-During the initial phase of the boot process, the amount of detected RAM is displayed along with a [y/n] prompt asking if the user wishes to load the root filesystem to RAM.
+During the initial phase of the boot process, the amount of available RAM on the computer along with the size of the root filesystem to be copied is detected and shown on the screen.
+If the available RAM is at least 500MB larger that the root filesystem, a [y/n] confirmation appears to load the root filesystem to RAM.
-(Note that this prompt defaults to *yes* with a 10 second timeout if 4G or more of RAM is detected.)
+(Confirmation prompt defaults to *yes* with a 15 second timeout.)

+The size of the zram partition created is determined by taking the size of the root filesystem plus half of the extra available RAM to a maximum of 6GB.

 The filesystem transfer to RAM can take several minutes.
 As soon as the boot process is complete, the USB device (or whatever boot device) can be removed.